 Frequently Asked Questions

-This area was selected because it is densely forested and may be difficult to access with firefighting equipment.
+Areas are selected because they are densely forested and may be difficult to access with firefighting equipment.

 Decomposing wood performs a key and integral role in the forest ecology and helps maintain overall health and aids forest regeneration.
 Decomposing logs are often very moist and a difficult fire fuel.